DuckyBlender/duckgpt-discord/README.md

 - [x] Image generation
 - [ ] More image generation options (normal SDXL, etc.)
-- [ ] More text models (greentext, mixtral from perplexity, openai if my account gets unrestricted lmao)
 - [ ] More /img arguments (size, steps, etc.)
 - [ ] Image recognition (LLaVa)
 - [ ] Release the comfyui-rs library as a crate on crates.io